All links go directly to official Green, Kansas government websites.

 About Green, Kansas

-Green, Clay County is served by the Clay County Sheriff's Office and several municipal police departments, including the Clay Center Police Department and the Wakefield Police Department.
-The Sheriff's Office covers the unincorporated areas and assists smaller municipalities with law enforcement needs.
-The city police departments handle local law enforcement within their respective jurisdictions, focusing on community policing and crime prevention.
-These agencies collaborate on major investigations and emergency response efforts to ensure comprehensive coverage across the county.
+Law enforcement coverage for Green, Clay County comes through a collaborative network anchored by the Clay County Sheriff's Office.
+Meanwhile, the Clay Center Police Department and Wakefield Police Department handle enforcement within their respective city limits, emphasizing community policing and crime prevention.
+When major investigations or emergency situations arise, these agencies pool resources to ensure coverage across the county.

 Jail & Inmate Records